saloneeshah/Final-Project/README.md

 Secondly, in the earlier versions of our code, we did not consider the probability of the Striker completely missing the goal or the fact that the Goalkeeper could miss the save even if he jumped in the right direction.
 This caused our results to vary.
 Thus, we added a 1 out of 10 chance that the striker may miss the goal completely and created sub-regions within the goal area that added a difficulty aspect to the Goalkeeper's jump selection decision.

-Based on a sample of 20 runs, we have the following findings:
+Based on a number of sample tests with runs of counts ranging from 1 to 20, where each scenario was run between 5000 and 100000 times, we have the following findings:

 Conclusion 1:
 There is a minimal increase in the success percentage of the goalie while considering the team's last 5 directions compared to the goalie choosing random directions.
 This is due to the fact that a Striker considers his/her own tendency while choosing a direction to shoot in and not the team's tendency.
 In fact, the success percentage goes down if the strikers' tendency does not match the team tendency.